-The Case Manager is responsible for the management of case files.
-All will be maintained electronically through the case management system.
+Each BCPDO employee/attorney is responsible for the management of their own case files.
+All case files will be maintained electronically through the case management system, which will be overseen by the Legal Assistant.
 Any items received as paper, and that are inappropriate for scanning, should be placed in labeled files indicating the client's name and case number.
 They should be kept in a secure file cabinet when not in use.